Why high-intensity training is better

 performance, why are training volumes so high in the first place?

-- Would it not be better for swimmers to develop power in a
+- Would it not be better for swimmers to develop power positively during the training?

-Examination of the demands of sprint swimming events will help to
+Examining the demands of sprint swimming events will help answer these questions.

 The metabolic demands of swimming